plogs/asopposedtowhat.com/content/about.md

 draft: false
 ---

-AsOpposedToWhat.com is a collection of essays meant to be thought provoking and entertaining.
+AsOpposedToWhat.com is a collection of thought provoking and possibly entertaining essays.

+Are you easily offended?
+If so, you might want to watch Steve Hughes on [Health and Safety](https://youtu.be/vbsHox73mRo?t=202)[^1]

     Questions or comments?

-    email: stevei@asopposedtowhat.com
+    email stevei@asopposedtowhat.com

-Easily Offended?

-See Steve Hughes on [Health and Safety](https://youtu.be/vbsHox73mRo?t=202)[^1]

 [^1]: Steve Hughes - "Health and Safety &amp; Offended Comedy Routines"